 Part II identifies the name of your employer, their address, and their employer identification number (EIN).
 This verifies the insurance with you, the employer, and the IRS.
 Sometimes this portion is left blank.
 If you receive Form 1095-B without this section filled, you don’t need to fill in the information or return it to your reporter or coverage provider.

 Part III: Issuer or Other Coverage Provider

-If you get insurance through an insurance company, employer providing self-insured coverage, federal agency sponsoring coverage like Medicaid or Medicare, the information will be provided here.
+If you get insurance through an insurance company, an employer providing self-insured coverage, or a federal agency sponsoring coverage like Medicaid or Medicare, their information will be provided here.

 Part IV: Covered Individuals

 The final portion of Form 1095-B reports the name, Social Security number or TIN, and other coverage information for each individual under the plan.
 It also identifies the months of coverage.
 There are 18 lines available for you to list each member on your insurance plan.

 You do not need Form 1095-B to file your return.
 Your employer or provider gives you a copy of Form 1095-B for your records, so you can refer to it if there’s an issue with your coverage.
 The IRS also receives a copy of Form 1095-B, and you’ll only receive a letter if they notice inconsistencies.